Create Online Course

 This involves creating the course in your LMS or platform of choice and uploading the course videos, homework, quizzes, and other elements.

-If you get stuck at any point on this stage, most online course platforms offer some degree of tech support.
+If you get stuck at any point at this stage, most online course platforms offer some degree of tech support.
 If you’re not particularly tech-savvy, you might want to consider choosing a platform that offers good customer support just in case you need some extra help.

 Price Your Course